 Can the gastric balloon procedure be repeated if necessary?

-Yes, the gastric balloon procedure can be repeated if necessary.
+Yes, the gastric balloon procedure can be repeated if necessary, that is if you gained significant amount of weigth after the initial excess weight loss.
 However, this is typically not the first choice for weight loss maintenance.
 After the balloon is removed, it’s important to continue with a healthy diet and regular exercise to maintain the weight loss.

 What are the long-term effects of the gastric balloon procedure?